-The second is to specify the direction of science and technology investment for the state and social capital to ensure the United States in the future world.
-Strategic advantage.
+The second is to specify the direction of Science and Technology investment for the state and social capital to ensure the United States in the future world.

 Internet of Things

 In 2045, the most conservative forecast also believe that there will be more than 100 billion devices connected to the Internet.
 These devices include mobile devices, wearable devices, home appliances, medical devices, industrial detectors, surveillance cameras, automobiles, and clothing.
 The data they create and share will bring a new information revolution to our work and life.

 People will be able to use information from the Internet of Things to deepen their understanding of the world and their lives and make more appropriate decisions.

 At the same time, networked devices will also automate many of the current work, such as monitoring, management, and maintenance.
 The collaboration between the three technologies of the Internet of Things, data analytics, and artificial intelligence will create a vast network of intelligent machines in the world, enabling massive business transactions without human intervention.

 But while the Internet of Things will improve economic efficiency, public safety, and personal life, it will also increase concerns about cyber security and personal privacy.
-Terrorists, criminal groups and hostile forces will use the Internet of Things as a new means of attack.
 The large amount of data contained in the Internet of Things will also entice the government to implement monitoring for the people, thus further triggering a confrontation between privacy and security.
-Also like this pubg servers are too busy that is best.

 Robotics and Automation Systems